Facilitator-Cards/facilitator-cards/content/blog/the-facilitator-cards-gift-guide-for-tech-software-copy.md

 +++
 It's officially giving season and who doesn’t need a few more pieces of gear for your facilitator box!
 For our fellow facilitation geeks, we wanted to put together & share a few of our favorite pieces of gear for facilitation.

 We tried to keep our list to just things that we use all the time, but we included a few that are on our wishlist too!

+We're rounding up any Black Friday deals & discounts on these products over on our Twitter, so [check the thread](https://twitter.com/FacilitatorCard/status/1463877050721263622) to see what you can save on!

 So without further ado: